 - 1. The IATA ULD Board has, for many years, discussed this question.
-And the 2014 edition of the IATA ULD Regulations has required net manufacturers to display a recommended lifetime for the net.
+And since the 2014 edition of the IATA ULD Regulations has required net manufacturers to display a recommended lifetime for the net.
 Ref ULDR SS 50/2 Par 6 (Materials) and Par 8 (Marking and Labelling). - 2.
 The question of the operator's responsibility to only load safely secured loads into their aircraft.
-There is, of course, an expectation contained in the waiting balance manual but every single ULD being loaded into the aircraft shall be capable of meeting it's designed load restraint obligations.
+There is, of course, an expectation contained in the weight and balance manual that every single ULD being loaded into the aircraft shall be capable of meeting it's designed load restraint obligations.
 And clearly any net that has suffered severe degradation does present a potential safety risk.